Steven La Torre

 Steven Joseph La Torre (born Stefano La Torre; [ˈsteːfano la ˈtorre]; March 12, 1886 – July 5, 1984) was an Italian-American crime boss of the Bufalino crime family.
 He founded what would become the Bufalino crime family, which he ran from 1903 to 1908.
-La Torre died on July 5, 1984.

 Early life

 La Torre was born on March 12, 1886, in Montedoro, Sicily, to Giuseppe La Torre and Maria Marranca.
 He entered the United States in May 1903, settling in Pittston, Pennsylvania.
 He set up a criminal empire in Pittston-Scranton-Wilkes-barre areas of Pennsylvania.
 La Torre paid for the passage of Mafia boss Santo Volpe to Pennsylvania in 1906.
 They formed "the men from Montedoro".
 In April 1907, La Torre was arrested with Santo Volpe, Charles Bufalino, uncle of future crime boss Russell Bufalino, and twenty other men for a protection racket against mine workers in the region.

-La Torre married Rose Lucchino, and had two sons, Joseph and Samuel, who both became Federal Bureau of Investigation informants; and two daughters, Mary and Lena.
+La Torre married Rose Lucchino, and had two sons, Joseph and Samuel and two daughters, Mary and Lena.